I am Miriam — a reader, writer, poet, homeschool graduate, and daughter of the King.

-Over the years I’ve become more interested in elves and fairies and “the unexpected luck of widow’s sons”2 than anthropomorphic animals.
-I’ve had a handful of poems and short stories published, and even contributed to the Rabbit Room’s new book, The Lost Tales of Sir Galahad!
+Over the years I’ve become more interested in elves and fairies and “the unexpected luck of widow’s sons”1 than anthropomorphic animals.
+I’ve had a handful of poems, articles, and short stories published and have contributed to two books, The Lost Tales of Sir Galahad (Rabbit Room Press, 2022) and I’ve Got a Bad Case of Poetry (Bandersnatch Books, 2025).
 But my main source for pride and joy (not to mention sweat and tears) is my fantasy novel-in-progress.
-It is still in the first draft stage, but slow progress is better than no progress, right?
+It’s a long way from publication, but slow and steady wins the race — right?

 Anyway, that’s me.
 Now I’d like to get to know you!
 Feel free to tell me about yourself in the comments. 🙂